 - 1. Chemistry 14L-15L, Basic Principles of Chemistry, or Chemistry 29L, Accelerated General Chemistry, or both semesters of the AISS course. - 2.
 Chemistry 116L-117L, Organic Chemistry. - 3.
 Chemistry 121-122, Principles of Physical Chemistry. - 4.
 Physics 33L-34L, Principles of Physics, or both semesters of the AISS course. - 5.
 Chemistry 126L-127L, Advanced Laboratory in Chemistry. - 6.
 Chemistry 128, Inorganic Chemistry. - 7.
-Chemistry 177, Biochemistry. - Electives: one advanced elective (or two half courses) in chemistry, molecular biology, or interdisciplinary electives involving chemical concepts or techniques, chosen in consultation with the chemistry faculty. - Senior Thesis in Chemistry: chemistry majors must complete one of the following: Chemistry 190L, Chemistry 188L-190L, Chemistry 189L-190L or Chemistry 191.
+Chemistry 177, Biochemistry. - 8.
+Electives: one advanced elective (or two half courses) in chemistry, molecular biology, or interdisciplinary electives involving chemical concepts or techniques, chosen in consultation with the chemistry faculty. - Senior Thesis in Chemistry: chemistry majors must complete one of the following: Chemistry 188L-190L, Chemistry 189L-190L, or Chemistry 191.
 For further information, see "Senior Thesis in Science."
 Students MUST do a two-semester research thesis (Chemistry 188L-190L) in order to complete the ACS accredited major in chemistry.

 Notes: Mathematics 31, Calculus II is co-required for Chemistry 121, and Mathematics 32, Calculus III is co-required for Chemistry 122.
-Additional electives in chemistry, mathematics, physics and computer science are strongly recommended for all chemistry majors.
-Requirements for the Minor in Chemistry A minor in chemistry consists of Introductory Chemistry 14L and 15L (or Chemistry 29L), or both semesters of the AISS course, and four upper-division courses (Chemistry 116L or higher).
+Additional electives in chemistry, mathematics, physics, and computer science are strongly recommended for all chemistry majors.

+A minor in chemistry consists of Introductory Chemistry 14L and 15L (or Chemistry 29L), or both semesters of the AISS course, and four upper-division courses (Chemistry 116L or higher).
 The four courses should be chosen in consultation with a member of the chemistry faculty to provide a coherent overall program.
-BIOCHEMISTRY This is a combined major at the interface of biology and chemistry that partially overlaps the requirements for those two individual majors.
-It is particularly appropriate for those going on to graduate work and also provides a strong background for those entering medical, dental, and veterinary school.
-Requirements for the Major in Biochemistry - 1.
-Biology 43L and either Biology 44L, or Biology 143, or both semesters of the AISS course, 157L, 170L, and 177; - 2.
-Chemistry 14L, 15L (or 29L), or both semesters of the AISS course, 116L, 117L, 121, 122, 126L, and 127L; - 3.
-Physics 30L, 31L (or 33L, 34L), or both semesters of the AISS course; - 4.
-Mathematics 30, 31, and - 5.
-Senior Thesis 190L or 191 or both 188L and 190L or 189L and 190L.